We all know data runs the world. The question is, can you align insurance with data?

 AI in underwriting is the new shiny object in town.
 Let’s cover if there’s any merit to the hype.
 AI/ML can help uncover new insights from previously underutilized data, including unstructured data like text, speech, and images.
 It allows for using additional data during underwriting that would otherwise be unavailable or very difficult to obtain.

-Being recognized as a top company in the fast-paced world of AI, ML, and NLP is no easy feat.
+Being recognized as a top artificial intelligence development company in today's fast-paced AI industry is no easy feat.
 We're proud to share that Maruti Techlabs has been featured on Clutch's list of top 10 companies across three categories.
 Watch the entire video to explore our journey to success, gain insight into our cutting-edge AI projects, and discover the challenges and rewards of implementing AI solutions.

 Throughout this article, we will understand the power of AI in insurance underwriting, the benefits of underwriting automation, the future of underwriting, and everything in between.
 Let's start with knowing the challenges in manual underwriting.